 15 Best Things to Do in Redwood National & State Parks

-This is because the bulk of the accessible trails are not within Redwood National Park, as it was established relatively late.
-Rather, they are located in one of the four main state parks, with the most popular among these being Prairie Creek Redwoods.
+That said, visiting California’s iconic Redwood giants is a bit of a different experience compared to most U.S. National Parks, as the majority of the Redwoods and accessible trails are not located in Redwood National Park.
+Rather, they are in one of the four main state parks, with the most popular among these being Prairie Creek Redwoods.

-However, there is really no difference between the national and state parks in terms of how they are managed.
-They are both treated as interagency parks, which means that there is no entrance fee for both Redwood National and State Parks.
+All this to say, there is really no difference between the National and State Parks in terms of how they are managed.
+They are both treated as interagency parks, which means there is no entrance fee to visit either Redwood National Park or the California State Parks.

 Redwoods History